-This vegan thai pumpkin curry soup recipe comes together in 15 minutes—really!
+This vegan thai pumpkin soup recipe comes together in 15 minutes—really!
 Plus, it’s paleo friendly and gluten-free.

-Creating This Pumpkin Curry Soup Recipe
+Creating This Thai Pumpkin Soup Recipe

 Useful.
 What a boring word to describe a recipe.
 I can’t help it though.
 This Thai Pumpkin Soup recipe is useful.
 It’s one of those recipes that you need to have so that you can get dinner on the table in 15 minutes.
 Because life.

 I mean, I could have really gone to greater lengths with this pumpkin curry soup.
 I could have added in some fancy garnishes and swirls of creamy such and such.
 Or broken apart a pomegranate and sprinkled the arils on top.
 Heck, I could have even cooked the pumpkin from scratch.

 But I set out with one goal when I developed this vegan pumpkin soup recipe.
 I wanted it to be useful.
 It’s made from stuff you can keep in your pantry—canned pumpkin, vegetable broth, coconut milk.
 Even the Thai curry paste, which I admit is kind of a wild card ingredient, is something that you can buy once at any grocery store and then keep in the door of your fridge for the next 40 years and it will only take up 2 cubic inches.
 And then it will be there for you when you’re ready to make this pumpkin soup again.
 Which will probably be more often than you think.

 And because it’s not only ready in 15 minutes, and because as far as the taste, that’s where I can use the interesting adjectives!